1/*

 637 *

-638 * This function returns the connector state for the given connector,
+638 * This function returns the plane state for the given plane, or NULL

-639 * or NULL if the connector is not part of the global atomic state.
+639 * if the plane is not part of the global atomic state.

 640 *